Kingfisher fails to resolve dispute with striking staff

 However, the later statement by a group of pilots and engineers based in Delhi said the talks had collapsed.

-An official with India's aviation regulator said on Tuesday that Kingfisher would not get government approval to resume flying unless it pays salaries and submits an acceptable recovery plan.
+An official with the DGCA said on Tuesday that Kingfisher would not get government approval to resume flying unless it pays salaries and submits an acceptable recovery plan.

 Kingfisher's website was not accepting bookings for flights before October 8.